BranniganLab/safep/docs/getting-started.rst

 Notebooks
 ----------
--  AlternativeParser_nBAR uses less RAM to read large fepout files.
-Rarely useful unless each fepout file is extremely large.
 - BAR_Estimator_Basic: General use FEP analysis.
 Includes cumulative dG estimates, error estimates, and measures of convergence.
 - BAR_Estimator_Expanded: Extendend functionality including bootstrapped error estimates, kernel estimation of dL distributions, and more.
-- Batch_Basic: Like BAR_Estimator_Basic but designed for multiple replicas of the same calculation.

 Examples